 Image

 Before embarking on building the ironworks in 1731, Dr. Charles Carroll had two grist mills constructed, likely by enslaved laborers, on Gwynns Falls.
 As a result, he was well situated to capitalize on Baltimore's new-found role as a grain processing center.

 The Carrolls sublet their mills to white millers who probably used a mix of enslaved workers and hired hands to grind grain brought in by neighboring planters.
 The Carrolls also owned a bakery in Annapolis, which they supplied with flour.
-The grist mills provided a study source of income for the Carroll family and operated more than 150 years.
+The grist mills provided a steady source of income for the Carroll family and operated more than 150 years.

+Image